 Everything you need to know before you start.

-Early access is rolling out to subscribers now.
-Request a slot, run the wizard on a niche you know, and see the exact price before you spend a credit.
+The directory builder is open on every paid plan.
+Sign up and run the wizard on a niche you know, with the exact price shown before you spend a credit.